 A graduate of The George Washington University, as well as the Harvard-MIT Public Disputes Program, Carol is also an adjunct professor at Georgetown University where she teaches writing to graduate students in communications, journalism, and corporate social responsibility.
 Carol has also lectured and taught at Johns Hopkins University.

 In addition to her work in public relations and communications, Carol is active in the food world.
-She serves on the board of directors of the Celiac Disease Foundation, and is also an accomplished food and culture writer, contributing to The Washington Post, Washingtonian, Saveur, MarthaStewart.com, and other media outlets as well as authoring two award-winning and popular blogs: Alinea at Home and French Laundry at Home.
-She co-wrote Mike Isabella’s Crazy Good Italian (DaCapo; September 2012).
+She serves as Vice Chairman of the board of directors of the Celiac Disease Foundation, and is also an accomplished food and culture writer, contributing to The Washington Post, Washingtonian, Saveur, MarthaStewart.com, and other media outlets as well as authoring two award-winning and popular blogs: Alinea at Home and French Laundry at Home.
+She authored Mike Isabella’s Crazy Good Italian (DaCapo; September 2012), recipes and content from which were included in Food & Wine’s Best of 2013 Cookbook.
 She has spoken about food and recipe writing at the University of Wisconsin-Madison and Les Dames d’Escoffier.